 The Master of Education in Educational Leadership program is designed for teachers or administrators interested in becoming or advancing their careers within educational leadership.
 This advanced program for continuing professional education is designed to help candidates become prepared, informed educational leaders in private and public school settings that do not require principal licensure.

-Applicants for this program are required to provide documentation of one year of verified teaching experience, though this program does not lead to teacher or principal licensure.
+Applicants for the MEd in Educational Leadership degree program must provide documentation of verified teaching experience, though this program does not lead to teacher or principal licensure.
 The Interstate School Leaders Licensure Consortium (ISLLC) and the Educational Leadership Constituent Council (ELCC) standards form the foundation of this regionally accredited and Arizona-approved program.

 Master of Education in Educational Leadership courses will explore a variety of education issues including leadership, school finance, creating and sustaining positive school cultures, K-12 legal issues, curriculum development, professional development, empowerment of teachers and instructional leadership.
 Practicum/field experience hours are embedded throughout the program as learners use observation, practice and hands-on leadership experiences.

-Additionally, this educational leadership degree helps learners understand and prepare to use professional and ethical practices as seen through the lens of a Christian worldview.
+Additionally, this masters in educational leadership degree helps learners understand and prepare to use professional and ethical practices as seen through the lens of a Christian worldview.